-a.
-Twist the Feed Roller Knob counterclockwise to release it.

-b.
-Remove the Feed Roller Knob to expose the Feed Roller.

-- c.
-Flip or replace the Feed Roller as needed and confirm that the number showing is the same as the wire diameter on the Spool. - d.
-Twist the Feed Roller Knob back into place to secure the Feed Roller.
+- A. Twist the Feed Roller Knob about 1/3 of a turn counterclockwise \circlearrowleft until it stops. - B. Pull the Feed Roller Knob straight off to expose the Feed Roller. - C. Flip the Feed Roller as needed and confirm that the number facing you is the same as the wire diameter on the Spool.
+(0.8mm = .030" & 0.6mm = .023") - D. Place the Feed Roller Knob back into place in the same orientation it was removed in, and twist it about 1/3 of a turn clockwise to secure it.

-IMPORTANT
+IMPORTANT: